flatcar/scripts/README.md

 # Using the scripts repository

 The repository is meant to be the entry point for Flatcar builds and development.
-Ebuilds for all packages reside in one of 2 subdirectories - [coreos-overlay](sdk_container/src/third_party/coreos-overlay) and [portage-stable](sdk_container/src/third_party/portage-stable/):
+Ebuilds for all packages reside in one of 2 subdirectories - [flatcar-overlay](repos/flatcar-overlay) and [gentoo-subset](repos/gentoo-subset/):
 ```
 scripts
-   +--sdk_container
-          +---------src
-                     +--third_party
-                             +------coreos-overlay
-                             +------portage-stable
+   +--repos
+          +--flatcar-overlay
+          +--gentoo-subset
 ```

-`portage-stable` is kept in alignment with upstream Gentoo and should not contain any modifications (with only minor, well-justified exceptions).
+`gentoo-subset` is kept in alignment with upstream Gentoo and should not contain any modifications (with only minor, well-justified exceptions).
 Consider it a small sub-set of Gentoo.

-`coreos-overlay` contains significantly modified or even entirely self-written ebuilds.
+`flatcar-overlay` contains significantly modified or even entirely self-written ebuilds.

 The `scripts` repository makes ample use of tags to mark releases.
 Sometimes, local and origin tags can diverge (e.g. when re-tagging something locally to test a build).